 No central point of storage means there is no need for a dominant authority and therefore no single party can control and use the network to push its own agenda.
 Instead, the user becomes the true owner of their personal data, as long as they secure it properly.
 This is a bold step away from the centralized systems of today, wherein a social network becomes the owner of all the data that the user uploads or a company that provides payment systems deciding when you can access your own funds, reserving the right to freeze your money whenever they see fit.

 The P2P architecture was originally brought into mainstream use by the file sharing application Napster in 1999, where files such as music or film were stored across multiple computers.
 A simple example would be a user wanting to download an album.
 Each “peer” on the network would send the downloader a portion of the album, say a single song for example.
 At the same time the downloader would also be uploading the files that they are receiving, or have already received, to other parties who were also downloading the album.
 This was illegal as it distributed pirated copies of copyrighted content, however it was very popular and undeniably effective in doing so.

 The emergence of the P2P network and the central role it plays within blockchain technology could be seen as welcoming a new system of communication.
-With blockchain we no longer need to place our trust in all powerful third parties but can rather deal directly with one another across a secure and distributed and decentralized network.
+With blockchain trust in all powerful third parties is no longer need as users can rather deal directly with one another across a secure and distributed and decentralized network.

-Despite the participation of each peer on the network being open to viewing, all information and identities of participants are entirely concealed on the blockchain through highly complex, state of the art cryptography.
+Despite the participation of each peer on the network being open to viewing, all information and identities of participants are entirely concealed on a blockchain through highly complex, state of the art cryptography.